STMicroelectronics/X-CUBE-MEMS1/Projects/NUCLEO-F401RE/Applications/CUSTOM/AccelCalibration2_IIS2ICLX/README.md

 ## <b>AccelCalibration2_IIS2ICLX Application Description</b>

-This application shows how to use 2-axis Acelerometer Calibration library to correct accelerometer sensor data using IIS2ICLX 2-axis accelerometer only.
+This application shows how to use 2-axis Accelerometer Calibration library to correct accelerometer sensor data using IIS2ICLX 2-axis accelerometer only.
 Data are sent from a Nucleo board using UART to a connected PC or Desktop.
 To run the application, it is needed to install and launch the [Unicleo-GUI](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/unicleo-gui.html) on the PC.
 After connection has been established: